 - A test that checks whether a feature meets its business requirements.
 A certain feature may work exactly as the developer and designer intended, but if the developer and designer designed and built the wrong thing, the acceptance test would fail.

 - A condition that evaluates to true if the feature behaves properly and false if the feature contains a bug.
 The analogous term in RSpec is “expectation”.

 - A server that aids in the practice of continuous integration.
 A CI server typically runs the test suite anytime a code change is pushed and notifies the development team in the case of a test suite failure.

 - The practice of continuously merging together the work of all the developers on a development team.
 The benefit of continuous integration is that it helps teams avoid the painful process of integrating large chunks of work, which is often tedious and error-prone.

 - Dependency Injection

 - A technique where an object’s dependencies are passed as arguments, making it easier to test objects in isolation.
-James Shore defined dependency injection as simply “giving an object its instance variables”.
-I like that definition.
+See this post of mine for an example.

 There’s a design pattern called the Factory Pattern or the Factory Method Pattern and it exists independently of anything to do with tests.
 I basically think of a factory as code that spits out an object of some sort.